kkm24132/Mentoring_Enablement/Industry/BFS.md

-## Banking and Financial Services Industry Use Cases / Problems where Data and AI play role
+# Banking and Financial Services Industry Use Case Focus

-**1) Objective - is to capture use cases around BFS specific industry segment where Data Science and AI play significant amount of role and impact.**
+## Objective - To capture use cases around BFS specific industry segment where Data Science and AI play significant amount of role and impact

 Use Case areas:
 - Customer Analytics